Who Owns Whom

 Country Code: 108 | ISO2 Code: BI | ISO3 Code: BDI

-Located in east-central Africa and surrounded by Zaire, Rwanda, and Tanzania, the landlocked Republic of Burundi has a land mass of 27 834 km², a population of 12.55 million (2021) and a GDP of US$2.78 bn.
+Located in east-central Africa and surrounded by Zaire, Rwanda, and Tanzania, the landlocked Republic of Burundi has a land mass of 27 834 km², a population of 13.2 million and a GDP of US$2.78 bn and its currency is the Burundian Franc.

 Read More